NimithB/SmartClassroom/README.md

 ## 🙏 Thank You
-We extend our heartfelt gratitude to the Anokha and Intel teams for providing us with this incredible opportunity to showcase our project.
-Their support, resources, and encouragement have been instrumental in making our vision for a smarter, more sustainable classroom environment a reality.
-Thank you for empowering innovators like us to make a positive impact on education and sustainability.
-Additionally, we express our profound thanks to BNM Institute of Technology for their invaluable support, both financially and through various forms of assistance.
+Thanks to BNM Institute of Technology for their invaluable support, both financially and through various forms of assistance.
 Their commitment to fostering innovation and supporting their students' endeavors has played a crucial role in the realization of our project.